 What to do in Hoi An for a day

-Get something custom made
+Get something custom-made

 Visit the 5 museums in town

-We walked around and over the Japanese Covered Bridge (packed with people) built many years ago to bring together the Japanese and Chinese populations who used to live here.
-While this is a bridge, it has one of the most popular temples in Vietnam right on top of it.
-We stepped inside an old Japanese house from the Japanese quarter, strolled the Lanter Market, entered the temple, and took plenty of pictures.
+We walked around and over the Japanese Covered Bridge (packed with people).
+The bridge was built many years ago to bring together the Japanese and Chinese populations who used to live here.

 You can book a half-day tour of Hoi An and learn everything about its history and impressive culture.
 Another option is to take the Hoi An and Countryside tour where you can experience a buffalo ride in the wild, and float on a traditional bamboo basket boat at the Coconut Forest.